SingaporeMotherhood | Pregnancy

 What did you like most about the…

 Room — The room is very well designed.
 Every basic need of a new mummy is considered.
-The complementary herbal bath provided by KAI Suites is also really enjoyable.
+The complementary herbal bath provided by KAI Singapore is also really enjoyable.

-Fact: There are only 18 rooms at Kai Suites: 14 Deluxe rooms (above), and four Premium rooms (main image right on top).
+Fact: There are only 18 rooms at KAI Singapore: 14 Deluxe rooms (above), and four Premium rooms (main image right on top).
 Deluxe rooms have queen-sized beds, while Premium ones are large enough for king-sized beds, and added wardrobe space.
 All beds come fitted with 600-threadcount Egyptian sheets.

 Food — I had delicious and beautifully-presented meals prepared by the chefs.
 I felt that everything was cooked with a lot of heart, right down to the preparation of the sauces which were made from scratch.